PowerLoom/snapshotter-computes/README.md

 To begin, follow the instructions in the [deploy](https://github.com/PowerLoom/deploy/tree/eth_india) repository.
 This will guide you through the setup process and enable you to build your own use case on top of the Powerloom infrastructure.

+You can follow our [building-use-cases](https://docs.powerloom.io/docs/build-with-powerloom/use-cases/building-new-usecase/tracking_wallet_transactions) guide to learn more about the compute processor and how to build your own.

 We've also provided a helper library to process and decode event logs, present in `utils/event_log_decoder.py`.
-This library is used in the example compute processor to decode the `Send (address receiver, uint256 amount, bytes32 srcChainTxHash)` event logs emitted by the Bungee Bridge contract.
-It is explained in more detail below.

-TODO: Add building use case docs link here.

 ## Event Log Decoder